andreaskarman/order-weight-woocommerce/README.txt

 To make the plugin work as intended, [add weight to your products](https://docs.woothemes.com/document/adding-dimensions-and-weights-to-products-for-shipping/).

-= What it does =
+= Features =
-- When a new order is added, the total order weight is populated.
+- Automatically calculates and saves total order weight
-- When an order is changed, the order weight is updated and a order notification is added.
+- Updates order weight when an order is updated
-- Adding weight as a sortable column for ”Orders” and ”Products” in WordPress admin interface.
+- Adds weight as a sortable column in admin interfaces
-- Extends the REST API with order weight and weight unit as order properties
+- Extends WooCommerce REST API with weight properties
-- Displays order weight in the customer dashboard
+- Displays order weight in customer dashboard and admin e-mails
-- Tool to update the weight on all orders (including a WP-CLI command)
+- Includes tool to update weight on all orders at once (with WP-CLI support)
-- Adds total order weight to admin e-mails
+- Supports order weight export with [WooCommerce Customer / Order / Coupon Export](https://woocommerce.com/products/ordercustomer-csv-export/)
-- When exporting orders with [WooCommerce Customer / Order / Coupon Export](https://woocommerce.com/products/ordercustomer-csv-export/), order weight is included.
+- Track average order weight in and single order weights in WooCommerce Analytics

 = Credits =
 The concepts of the plugin came from [this blog post](http://www.remicorson.com/store-and-display-woocommerce-order-total-weight/) by Remi Corson.